freedomofpress/pressfreedomtracker.us/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Verify that the email signup form in the footer renders and works
 - [ ] Verify that the individual email signup pages work

-### If you made changes to "Submit and Incident" form
+### If you made changes to "Submit an Incident" form

 - [ ] Verify that the form renders correctly and submit correctly as well